-- Continually flowing water, much like a wet tile saw, is better for keeping glass cool than compressed air because it also contains the glass dust.
+- Continually flowing water, much like a wet tile saw, is better for keeping glass cool than compressed air.
+The water helps keep the glass dust contained.

 - Always run the drill slowly.

-- Breakage occurs when you drill too fast, move from hot to cold fast (or vice-versa), or fail to support the back.
+- Breakage occurs when you drill too fast, move from hot to cold quickly (or vice-versa), or fail to support the back.

 - Certain types of thinner glass do not drill well and tend to break.

-- Small items can even be drilled inside of water.
+- Small items can be drilled while submerged in water.